 Assessment Officers can be contacted on 9936 8100, Monday to Friday, 9.30-11am.

 Council's service level is to return all calls within one business day.

-Please phone a Planning Advisor (9936 8100) before lodging your meeting request to determine the appropriate level of service required.
+Please consult a Planning Advisor (tel 9936 8100) before lodging your meeting request to determine the appropriate level of service required.

-Note: please complete this form before attending, and meetings will be booked only upon receipt of the fees at our Customer Service Centre.
+Note: please complete this form before meeting - which will be booked only upon receipt of fees and lodgement of supporting documentation at our Customer Service Centre.

 Lobbying, Lobby Register

 Please view this guide for councillors, constituents, and other interested parties: Lobbying Local Government Councillors (2006, ICAC) (224KB)

 Professional lobbyists who want to lobby Council on behalf of their clients must register with Council.
 The register is designed to ensure that all contact between lobbyists and Council is transparent.
 Lobbyists include any person, association or business that is engaged to represent the interest of a third party.
 It does not include: